 The cannabis plant is thought to have evolved 19 million years ago on the Tibetan Plateau and to have spread to Europe about 1 million years ago.
 Cannabis has been an agricultural crop for millennia with production starting in China 5000 years ago and there are records of it being part of ancient Chinese medical practices.
 The fascinating chemistry of the cannabis plant is complex and has much in common with other plants except that it is a primary source of cannabidiol (CBD), one of the most active phytocannabinoids.

 CBD oil has recently become fashionable for the treatment of pain, anxiety, depression, inflammation and epilepsy.
-This has led to widespread scientific investigation into the effect of cannabis extracts.
-To date there are over 500 known compounds in cannabis (and probably more yet to be discovered) of which 200 are terpenes.
+This has led to a widespread scientific investigation into the effect of cannabis extracts.
+To date, there are over 500 known compounds in cannabis (and probably more yet to be discovered) of which 200 are terpenes.
+So what are terpenes?

 Plants are full of a wonderful array of compounds that scientists call secondary metabolites.
 That means they are not necessary for the growth and reproduction needs of the plant.
 Terpenes form a vast group of these secondary metabolites which are used by the plant for protection against grazing or to provide the diverse scents and colours that sometimes attract insects and birds for pollination.
 The natural functions of these terpene molecules are partly based on their sensory properties.
 Human societies have been attracted to plants with high levels of terpenes for both their sensory (perfumes and flavours) and medical properties for thousands of years.

-As a flavour and aroma biochemist I am fascinated by the power of these compounds.
+As a flavour and aroma biochemist, I am fascinated by the power of these compounds.
 Terpenes include the things we smell in our favourite flowers and which provide some of the characteristics of wine, herbs and spices.
-Summer days spent walking through mud brick villages in the high Atlas Mountains of Morocco takes one past fields of native thyme that are swaying in the gentle breeze.
-The smell of the thyme provides a powerful sensory experience that gives pleasure to the senses.
+Summer days spent walking through mud-brick villages in the High Atlas Mountains of Morocco takes one past field of native thyme that are swaying in the gentle breeze.
+The smell of thyme provides a powerful sensory experience that gives pleasure to the senses.
 The powerful and attractive smell of terpenes in mountain thyme is unlike anything you would find in Western agriculture.

 There is a lot of information on websites about terpenes and the synergistic effects (Entourage Effect) of terpenes in cannabis that in some ways can be very confusing.
 The first point to make is that people often confuse the terms terpenes and terpenoids.
 Some people like to refer to terpenes as molecules that just contain hydrogen and carbon.
 Others refer to terpenes as being equivalent to the broader group of terpenoids that include molecules that have been changed by enzymes within the plant to include oxygen.